 From the first shot of The Belles of St. Trinian’s – which shows the sign of the St. Trinian’s School for Young Ladies being fired at by what sounds like…

-Baghdad High (2007) Movie Review: Documentary focuses on four Iraqi high-school students who use their cameras to show the world who they are.
+Baghdad High (movie 2007) review: Documentary focuses on four Iraqi high-school students who use their cameras to show the world who they are.

 The life of Darby Crash and the Germs was based around a five-year plan.
 Director Rodger Grossman would spend triple that amount of time making a film version of the…

-Deemed controversial due to its central premise and explicit orgy sequence, Lars von Trier’s The Idiots is indeed disturbing - but for very different reasons.
+The Idiots (movie 1998) review: Controversial due to its central premise and explicit orgy sequence, Lars von Trier’s effort is indeed disturbing but for some very different reasons.